 BOOSTING ENERGY EFFICIENCY FOR VICTORIA’S FARMERS

-The Andrews Labor Government is supporting Victorian farmers to invest in new equipment and technology to improve sustainability and reduce energy costs with the rollout of Agriculture Energy Investment Plan grants.
+The Victorian Government is supporting farmers to improve sustainability and reduce energy costs through the rollout of the new Agriculture Energy Investment Plan grants.

-The grants are supporting farm businesses to complete projects that improve their energy efficiency, reduce on-farm costs and maintain their competitiveness.
+The grants will support farm businesses complete projects to improve their energy efficiency, reduce on-farm costs and maintain their competitiveness.
 Grants have been awarded to farms across the agricultural sector – including dairy, sheep, horticulture and viticulture producers.

 The Agriculture Energy Investment Plan has been designed to strengthen industry’s ability to adapt to changing energy conditions and provides: